The sun is shining, the weather is beautiful!

-Of course, this could all turn around in no time so today I made the best of it and I hiked 10 km on the East Coast Trail between Stiles Cove and Pouch Cove.
-Deep crispy snow made the walk a breeze, last week the path was iced over badly and the hiking felt more like skating half the time, today I marched on without any problems.
+Of course, this could all still turn around so I made the best of it today and I hiked 10 km on the East Coast Trail between Stiles Cove and Pouch Cove.
+Deep crispy snow made the walk a breeze, last week the path was iced-over badly and the hiking felt more like skating, today I marched on without any problems.

-The sun was shining so bright that this jacket was more than warm enough, I brought gloves with me but I didn’t need them today.
-The place I’m standing here turned out to be very nice so I decided to have lunch there too.
+The sun was shining so bright that my summer jacket was more than warm enough, I brought gloves with me too but I didn’t need them at all.
+The cliffs below the trail were so nice and comfy I decided to have lunch on them:

 As you can see the lunch selection is rather poor at this establishment, but the views are much better than at my last job:

-Maybe you can see it in these pictures: I’m really enjoying myself here in Newfoundland.
+I’m sure you can see it in these pictures, I’m really enjoying myself here in Newfoundland.

 After lunch I hiked the remainder of the trail until my legs were hurting from the weight of the camera bags and tripod, I then returned to Stiles Cove and snapped one last shot of the crystal clear seawater beneath me: